amar-r/SSHThings/posts/first-post.md

 I'm a Lead Systems Engineer with over 13 years of experience in cloud infrastructure, automation, and security.
 I've worked with various technologies and platforms, and I'm passionate about sharing knowledge and learning from the community.

-## Why "sshthings"?
+## Why "SSHthings"?

-The name "sshthings" represents my focus on **self-hosting** and **infrastructure** projects.
+The name "SSHthings" represents my focus on **self-hosting** and **infrastructure** projects.
 SSH stands for **Self-Service Homelab**, reflecting my approach to building and managing my own homelab infrastructure.
 SSH (Secure Shell) is also a fundamental tool for managing remote systems, and it symbolizes the technical foundation of the topics I'll be covering here.

 ## My Approach